English (ENGL)

 Close study of Chaucer's major works - The Canterbury Tales and Troilus and Criseyde in Middle English.
 (Formerly 3300:506)

-ENGL:507 Middle English Literature (3 Credits)
+ENGL 507 Middle English Literature (3 Units)

 Study of genres, topics, styles and writers of the Middle English literary works from 12th to 15th centuries.
 Readings in Middle English.
 (Formerly 3300:507)

-ENGL:521 Swift & Pope (3 Credits)
+ENGL 521 Swift & Pope (3 Units)

 An intensive study of the major satires of Swift and Pope.
 Concentration on the rhetorical strategies of each author within the context of the shifting intellectual and cultural milieu at the end of the 17th and beginning of the 18th Centuries.
 (Formerly 3300:521)

-ENGL:524 Early English Fiction (3 Credits)
+ENGL 524 Early English Fiction (3 Units)

 Development of English novel before 1830.
 Focus on works of Defoe, Richardson, Fielding, Smollett, Sterne, Austen and Scott.
 (Formerly 3300:524)

-ENGL:530 Victorian Poetry & Prose (3 Credits)
+ENGL 530 Victorian Poetry & Prose (3 Units)

 Poetry, prose of the late 19th Century, excluding fiction, with attention to Tennyson, Browning, Arnold, Carlyle, Ruskin and other major writers.
 (Formerly 3300:530)

-ENGL:531 Victorian Fiction (3 Credits)
+ENGL 531 Victorian Fiction (3 Units)

 Reading major novels of Victorian era, of varying length, by Emily Bronte, Dickens, Eliot, Thackeray and Hardy.
 Characterization, theme and attitude toward life emphasized.
 (Formerly 3300:531)

-ENGL:535 20th Century British Poetry (3 Credits)
+ENGL 535 20th Century British Poetry (3 Units)

 Concentrated study of major poems of Yeats, Eliot and Auden, with attention also to Hardy, Housman, Spender, C. Day Lewis, Dylan Thomas and others.
 (Formerly 3300:535)

-ENGL:536 British Fiction: 1900-1925 (3 Credits)
+ENGL 536 British Fiction: 1900-1925 (3 Units)

 Study of Conrad, Joyce, D.H.
 Lawrence and Virginia Woolf, with attention to their innovations in narrative and style, their psychological realism and symbolism.
 (Formerly 3300:536)

-ENGL:537 British Fiction Since 1925 (3 Credits)
+ENGL 537 British Fiction Since 1925 (3 Units)

 Study of important British novelists since 1925, excluding Lawrence, Joyce and Woolf.
 Attention to development of British short story from 1925 to present.
 (Formerly 3300:537)

-ENGL:548 American Romantic Fiction (3 Credits)
+ENGL 548 American Romantic Fiction (3 Units)

 Examination of early American fiction, tracing its genesis, romantic period and germinal movements toward realism.
 Writers discussed include Cooper, Poe, Hawthorne and Melville.
 (Formerly 3300:548)

-ENGL:549 American Fiction: Realism & Naturalism (3 Credits)
+ENGL 549 American Fiction: Realism & Naturalism (3 Units)

 Examination of American writers of realistic and naturalistic fiction (e.g. Howells, James, Crane, Dreiser), tracing developments in American fiction against background of cultural and historical change.
 (Formerly 3300:549)

-ENGL:550 Modern American Fiction (3 Credits)
+ENGL 550 Modern American Fiction (3 Units)

 Study of significant American short and long fiction from World War I to the present.
 (Formerly 3300:550)

-ENGL:553 American Women Poets (3 Credits)
+ENGL 553 American Women Poets (3 Units)

-Study of modern poets' uses and revisions of tradition, women's relationships, conceptions of art and of the artist-as-woman, and the debate between "public" and "private" poetry.
+Study of modern poets' uses and revisions of tradition, women's relationships, conceptions of art and of the artist-as-woman, and the debate between 'public' and 'private' poetry.
 (Formerly 3300:553)

 A study of work and life of Henry David Thoreau, Ralph Waldo Emerson, and other key figures of the American Renaissance.
 (Formerly 3300:556)

-ENGL:557 Writers on Writing (3 Credits)
+ENGL 557 Writers on Writing (3 Units)

 A close look at what established writers have to say about the process of writing.
 Students write response essays and take exams on readings.
 (Formerly 3300:557)

-ENGL:560 Film and Literature (3 Credits)
+ENGL 560 Film and Literature (3 Units)

 Analysis of literary texts and their film adaptations.
 Emphasis on genre, structure, and visual elements as counterparts to written texts.
 (Formerly 3300:560)

-ENGL:566 Linguistics and Language Arts (3 Credits)
+ENGL 566 Linguistics and Language Arts (3 Units)

 Foundation course in linguistics with pedagogical implications for second language learners.
 Fundamental topics (morphology, syntax, semantics, phonetics, pragmatics) and related topics (sociolinguistics, contrastive analysis) covered.
 (Formerly 3300:566)

-ENGL:567 Modern European Fiction (3 Credits)
+ENGL 567 Modern European Fiction (3 Units)

 Representative European writers from about 1850 to present, in translation.
 Focus on fiction of such writers as Zola, Tolstoy, Dostoyevsky, Mann, Proust, Kafka and Solzhenitsyn.
 (Formerly 3300:567)

-ENGL:568 International Poetry (3 Credits)
+ENGL 568 International Poetry (3 Units)

 This survey of world poetry focuses on the stylistic concerns and social consequences of literature from Latin America, Africa, Asia, Europe, and beyond.
 (Formerly 3300:568)

 An analysis of sex and love in the western literature from Greco-Roman times to 1800.
-Emphasis allegorical, satiric, fantastic or realistic uses of sexuality and "romantic" love.
+Emphasis allegorical, satiric, fantastic or realistic uses of sexuality and 'romantic' love.
 (Formerly 3300:569)

-ENGL:570 History of English Language (3 Credits)
+ENGL 570 History of English Language (3 Units)

 Development of English language, from its beginnings: sources of its vocabulary, its sounds, its rules; semantic change; political and social influences on changes; dialect origins; correctness.
 (Formerly 3300:570)

-ENGL:571 U.S. Dialects: Black & White (3 Credits)
+ENGL 571 U.S. Dialects: Black & White (3 Units)

 Study of differences in pronunciation, vocabulary and grammar among U.S. language varieties.
 Origins, regional and social dimensions are explored.
 Correctness, focusing on black English and Appalachian speech, explored.
 (Formerly 3300:571)